Volunteering today at Preston Parks

-Good afternoon and welcome to the latest goings on within the volunteer world of Alex Ashworth.
+Good afternoon and welcome to the latest update into the volunteer world of Mr Alex Ashworth.

-This is Alex Ashworh signing off for the most recent and up to date blog about my volunteering at Preston Parks.
+This is Alex Ashworth signing off for another eventful morning volunteering for Preston Parks.